melvinmajor/emotiv-lightSwitch/README.md

 >
 > Project for the lesson of Signal processing, 3nd Bachelor at EPHEC Louvain-la-Neuve

+*Please note this project is not in good running condition.*

 ## The Team

 Our team is composed of 4 people: